New York State Route 9L: Route description

-NY 9L begins at an intersection with US 9 and NY 32 in downtown Glens Falls.
-It heads north, intersecting with local roads as it exits the city and enters the town of Queensbury.
+NY 9L begins at an intersection with US 9 and NY 32 in downtown Glens Falls where it is called Ridge St. It heads north, intersecting with local roads as it exits the city and enters the town of Queensbury.
 At the city line, maintenance of the route shifts from the city of Glens Falls to the New York State Department of Transportation (NYSDOT).
-Just north of the city limits, NY 9L intersects NY 254.
-The route continues northward through Queensbury, passing Floyd Bennett Memorial Airport and running parallel to the Washington County line on its way toward and eventually across the Blue Line into Adirondack Park.
+Just north of the city limits, NY 9L intersects NY 254 which is called Quaker Road.
+The route continues as Ridge Road northward through Queensbury, passing Floyd Bennett Memorial Airport and running parallel to the Washington County line on its way toward and eventually across the Blue Line into Adirondack Park.
 NY 9L intersects NY 149, an east–west arterial connecting Interstate 87 (I-87) to Vermont, just north of the park limits.

 The route continues into Brayton, a hamlet situated in northeast Queensbury.
-At a junction 11.3 mi northeast of Glens Falls and 1 mi north of Brayton, NY 9L meets Pilot Knob Road (County Route 38 or CR 38), a local roadway serving several communities located on the shores of Lake George and along the base of Pilot Knob.
-NY 9L turns southwest here, roughly paralleling the southern shore of Lake George.
+At a junction 11.3 mi northeast of Glens Falls and 1 mi north of Brayton, NY 9L meets Pilot Knob Road (County Route 38 or CR 38), a local roadway serving several communities located on the eastern shores of Lake George and along the base of Pilot Knob.
+NY 9L turns southwest here, roughly paralleling the east shore of Lake George.
 A mile west of Brayton, NY 9L intersects with Cleverdale Road, a road serving the small island hamlet of Cleverdale.
 Just afterward, it passes an open area called Joshua's Rock, with a cluster of buildings.
 This is Owl's Nest, the home of early realist novelist Edward Eggleston, a designated National Historic Landmark.

 After passing the community of Rockhurst, the route intersects Assembly Point Road, another local road serving a minor peninsula and Assembly Point on its tip.
-Past this point, NY 9L tightly parallels the southern shore of Lake George southwest into the town of Lake George.
-The route comes to an end at a junction with US 9 and NY 9N south of the village of Lake George at the southwestern extent of the lake.
+Past this point, NY 9L tightly parallels the southeast shore of Lake George heading southwest into the town of Lake George.
+The route comes to an end at a junction with US 9 and NY 9N south of the village of Lake George.